Donald M. Gordon Chinguacousy Park

-Donald M. Gordon Chinguacousy Park, colloquially known as Chinguacousy Park, is a large 100 acre park in the Bramalea section of Brampton, Ontario, Canada.
+Donald M. Gordon Chinguacousy Park, colloquially known as Chinguacousy Park, is a large 100 acre park in the Bramalea section of Brampton.
 It is bounded by Queen Street East on the southeast, Bramalea Road on the northeast, and Central Park Drive on the north and west sides.
-Terry Fox Stadium (Brampton) in the north of the park, sometimes called Terry Fox Track and Field Stadium, has a track and field oval surrounding an artificial turf field with Canadian Football markings and stands for about 1000 spectators.
+Terry Fox Stadium (Brampton) in the north of the park, also sometimes called the Terry Fox Track and Field Stadium, has a track and field oval surrounding an artificial turf field with Canadian football markings and stands for about 1000 spectators.
 It is used for various Canadian football and soccer matches as well as track and field competitions.

 Chinguacousy is said to mean "Young Pine River".
-The park is named for Donald M. Gordon, who helped form the parks and recreation programs in Brampton, as well as Chippewa Chief Shinguacose (d.
+The park is named afrer Donald M. Gordon, who helped form the parks and recreation programs in Brampton, as well as Chippewa Chief Shinguacose (d.
 1858).